nexusptx/Neodevils/readme.md

 # Hello there, I'm Neo 🧋
-I developed Discord Bots and waiting for one is getting verification to make it open source bot.

-> I currently work on my new project which is **Gitdevil**.
+I like learning new stuffs and use them for my desires, that's it.